isamert/scli/README.md

 `scli` does not provide anything for registering/linking, you need to do this using `signal-cli`.

 For linking your computer follow these steps (for registering a new number, see README of [signal-cli](https://github.com/AsamK/signal-cli))
 - Run `signal-cli link -n "DEVICE_NAME"`.
+(DEVICE_NAME is just an alias for your computer.
+You can skip `-n "DEVICE_NAME` part.
+Without that, your devices alias will be just `cli`.)
-- This will output `tsdevice:/...` URI.
-Copy that and create a QR code with it using `qrencode` (or any other QR code generator of your choice):
+- This will output `tsdevice:/...` URI (Do not terminate this command, it needs to be alive during linking process.
+Continue in a separate terminal.).
+Copy the URI and create a QR code with it using `qrencode` (or any other QR code generator of your choice):
 ```
 qrencode 'LINK' -o qrcode.png
 ```